GenoTheMundane/mechagic/src/creations/posts/Adits.md

 <br><br><br>
 Plucking the datum that grows beyond their empyrean den.

-The gods proceeding to make something derivative.
+My God proceeding to make something derivative.
 <br><br><br>
 With the datum harvest and the derivative unoriginal.